-How do I choose a winter sleeping bag?
+How do I choose the best sleeping bags for cold weather?

-First of all, I’ll show you how to choose a suitable sleeping bag.
+First of all, I’ll show you how to choose a suitable sleeping bag, especially the best sleeping bags for cold weather.
 Most people choose things to buy for their liking, but there are some factors that one should consider before deciding to spend the money.
-The same situation in buying a good winter sleeping bag.
+The same situation in looking for the best sleeping bags for cold weather.

 A sleeping bag is not only one of the most expensive item on a camping trip, but also one of the heaviest item on the list among tent, backpack, and sleeping pad.
 The total weight of a sleeping bag is a sum of its fill material and the weight of its shell fabrics.